Updated July 17, 2023

 Importance of Asset Allocation

 Most financial advisors believe that asset allocation is very important from the point of investment portfolio management.
-In fact, they are of the belief that the selection of individual securities comes second to the strategy of assets allocation.
-Actually, the right mix ensures that the outcome of the investment portfolio matches the requirement of investors in terms of risk and return.
+They are of the belief that the selection of individual securities comes second to the strategy of asset allocation.
+The right mix ensures that the outcome of the investment portfolio matches the requirement of investors in terms of risk and return.
 Although stocks, bonds, and cash are the principal components of any portfolio, the mix changes a lot based on personal objectives.

 - It helps in the diversification of the investment portfolio.

-- It assists in the achievement of the desired financial goals of investors.
+- Assists in the achievement of the desired financial goals of investors.

-- It keeps track of the riskiness of a portfolio.
+- Keeps track of the riskiness of a portfolio.

-- In case there is a strong correlation among asset classes, then the process of asset allocation to diversify risk becomes a futile exercise.
+- If there is a strong correlation among asset classes, then the process of asset allocation to diversify risk becomes futile.

 - At times frequent changes in allocation can result in higher costs with no material benefit.

 So, it can be seen that asset allocation is a very important part of portfolio management as it helps decide where to invest and how much to invest.
 Successful implementation of asset allocation helps in achieving the ultimate financial goal.